cloud-gov/compliance-docs/SC-Policy.md

 The 18F program includes a library of security policies that address federal and non-federal requirements.
 These policies guide and govern the actions of 18F employees and contractors in conducting any United States (U.S.) business.

-This policy is written to include the following Application Partitioning
+This policy is written to include the following
+* Application Partitioning
-Security Function Isolation
+* Security Function Isolation
-Information Remnants
+* Information Remnants
-Denial of Service Protection
+* Denial of Service Protection
-Boundary Protection
+* Boundary Protection
-Transmission Confidentiality and Integrity
+* Transmission Confidentiality and Integrity
-Network Disconnect
+* Network Disconnect
-Cryptographic Key Establishment and Management Cryptographic Protection
+* Cryptographic Key Establishment and Management
+* Cryptographic Protection
-Public Access Protections
+* Public Access Protections
-Collaborative Computing
+* Collaborative Computing
-Public Key Infrastructure Certificates
+* Public Key Infrastructure Certificates
-Mobile Code
+* Mobile Code
-Voice Over Internet Protocol
+* Voice Over Internet Protocol vSecure Name / Address Resolution Service  (Authoritative Source)
-Secure Name / Address Resolution Service (Authoritative Source) Architecture and Provisioning for Name / Address Resolution Service Protection of Information At Rest
+* Architecture and Provisioning for Name / * Address Resolution Service
+* Protection of Information At Rest
-Session Authenticity
+* Session Authenticity
-Fail In Known State
+* Fail In Known State

-## Scope of Policy
+## 2. Scope of Policy
 This policy applies to all users, systems, networks, components, services and processes in or accessing the 18F Production environment, and all services, applications and products in General Availability.
 This includes cloud infrastructure components, leveraged services and other elements used to deliver 18F products and services.

 Please see POL-CS-0000.10, Governance Policy for further information on Management Commitment, Compliance and Enforcement, Review & Update processes, and Penalties.

-## Policy
+## 3. Policy
 The access and use of Information Technology (IT) resources shall be in compliance with applicable Federal Information Processing Standards (FIPS) and National Institute of Standards and Technology (NIST) Special Publications, International Organization for Standards (ISO) and 18F policies and standards.

 ### Application Partitioning